 Currently, we are delivering 3-hour training courses via video conferencing for £30+VAT per person.
 These cover several areas of the LinkedIn platform, including profile setup, advice for posting, sharing and engaging with networks and guidance on how to plan an effective LinkedIn strategy.

-Dates for these courses are as follows:
+Upcoming courses are as follows:

 We’ve already had several of our clients and business partners make great use of this training and we are glad that we’re still able to deliver this beneficial course during this time.
-For any companies that feel they could be making better use out of the current lockdown, perhaps LinkedIn training can be the answer.
+For any companies that feel they could be making better use out of the ongoing lockdown, perhaps LinkedIn training can be the answer.

 Not only will having a stronger LinkedIn presence through your employees be beneficial for the business, but it will also continue the development and skill growth of your team before returning to normality.